piergiorgio-roveda/cirtyplanner-download-fema/README.md

 # Option 3: Check what would be rebuilt (dry run)
 python notebooks/06a_extract_zip_files.py --force-rebuild --dry-run python notebooks/06b_convert_shapefiles_to_gpkg.py --force-rebuild --dry-run
+# Note: Scripts 06c and 06d don't have dry-run option
 ```

 ### Troubleshooting and Debugging